5 Tips to Remember During Holiday Gatherings

 The holiday season is one of the most wonderful times of the year for some people.
 The lights, decorations, and parties are all exciting features that bring cheer to the season.
 However, for others, it can be a difficult time as well.
 Those who have elderly relatives may find themselves stressed out about making sure everyone is taken care of during this busy time.
 It’s important to remember some tips on how to ensure your loved ones have a happy and safe holiday gathering.

 Maintain Healthy Habits

 It’s important to maintain healthy habits throughout the holiday season, including washing hands regularly, wearing masks, or maintaining social distancing.
 All of these are ways to minimize the spread of illness during this time when people are in close contact with one another.

 Another important aspect of healthy habits includes having a clean environment to welcome your relatives into.
-According to the CDC, “Cleaning with a household cleaner that contains soap or detergent reduces the amount of germs on surfaces and decreases risk of infection from surfaces.”
-Hiring a cleaning service prior to the gathering would ensure a deep cleaning of your home.
+According to the CDC, “Cleaning with a household cleaner that contains soap or detergent reduces the number of germs on surfaces and decreases the risk of infection from surfaces.”
+Hiring a cleaning service prior to the gathering would ensure deep cleaning of your home.

 Create a calm and inviting atmosphere to ensure your relatives are not overwhelmed and remain comfortable.